Before pubs and clubs became a thing, bia hoi or beer corner Hanoi, was the original choice for locals looking for a cheap, tasty beer.

 Uh-oh, it’s the police

 Thing is, it’s not entirely legal.
 It’s also the reason you’ll see the local police roll round in a small truck patrolling the streets.
-They confiscate offending tables and chairs that are not cleared quick enough from places they shouldn’t be.
+They confiscate offending tables and chairs where they catch them.

 This is why the server will suddenly tell you to stand up and start clearing the tables and chairs, leaving you and your beer, hanging in the breeze.